AnonymousMorris/handwriting_generation/README.md

 3. Extract the tar files with `tar xf <filename>`

 ## Timeline
-In Progress:

 1. Custom Dataloader for IAM dataset.
-  I got it mostly working with just a few things I might need to add like Laplacian transformation of the image
+(In Progress)
 2. Style Encoder from the One-DM paper.
-  Ethan is working on this right now and I'll be modifying my dataloader to  work with his style encoder.

-Next Steps:
+(In Progress)
 3. Understand ChiroDiff and implement the input preprocessing needed
 4. Implement ChiroDiff model
 5. Hyperparameter tuning